Phasing Out Fossil Fuels, Consumption, Environmental Impacts

 Natural Gas Consumption and Environmental Impacts

 Natural gas is not being phased out and there are no plans to do so.
-Natural gas consumption in the US has been relatively stable over the last 5 years 2005-2009.
+Natural gas consumption in the US was stable over 2005-2009, and increased markedly since then.
 Click HERE to see the statistics from the EIA (US Energy Information Administration).

 Natural gas is mainly created by two mechanisms: biogenic and thermogenic.
 Biogenic gas is created by methanogenic organisms in marshes, bogs, landfills, and shallow sediments.
 Deeper in the earth, at greater temperature and pressure, thermogenic gas is created from buried organic material.